September 2019. My short story, "Desert Rats," appears in Running Wild Anthology of Stories, Volume 3. Available on Amazon or at Running Wild Press.

 January 2019.
 My short story, "College Visit," appears in The Mighty Line, Issue Three.
 The editor wrote: "College Visit" will take you on a revealing journey through the modern South to examine its past and raise hope for its future.
 Prepare to learn, laugh, and love in less than 15 minutes.
 Also, the story was selected as an honorable mention at the 13th Annual Writer’s Digest Popular Fiction Awards and was a semi-finalist at the 6th Annual Tucson Festival of Books.

 A magical experience:

-I opened my tablet and wrote a scene for my novel American Spy in the Reich, a crucial turning point where Zelly, my protagonist, discovers everything he's been told is an elaborate lie.
+I opened my tablet and wrote a scene for my novel The Eagle Scout Picture, a crucial turning point where Zelly, my protagonist, discovers everything he's been told is an elaborate lie.
 You can read my Tiergarten scene.

 Since then, I've traveled to every setting in my writings.
 The where is just as important as the who and the what.
 Take a look at my writing links from the menu to see the exotic places where I've written.